Projective Hilbert space: Overview

 Rays that differ by such a $\lambda$ correspond to the same state (cf. quantum state (algebraic definition), given a C*-algebra of observables and a representation on $H$).
 No measurement can recover the phase of a ray; it is not observable.
 One says that $U(1)$ is a gauge group of the first kind.

 If $H$ is an irreducible representation of the algebra of observables then the rays induce pure states.
 Convex linear combinations of rays naturally give rise to density matrix which (still in case of an irreducible representation) correspond to mixed states.

-The same construction can be applied also to real Hilbert spaces.